 - (Contact Information) email address, social media profiles, telephone & fax number, third-party usernames, residential, Provider and postal addresses;

-- (Internet Data) webpage views, IP address, referring web site addresses, location, browser type, operating system, domain name, access times and other data typically collected by analytics services like Google Analytics;
+- (Internet Data) website form submissions, webpage views, IP address, referring web site addresses, location, browser type, operating system, domain name, access times and other data typically collected by analytics services like Google Analytics;

 5. Sensitive Information